elman23/elman23.github.io/UnderTheWire/trebek.md

 The goal of this level is to log into the game.
 Do the following in order to achieve this goal.

-1. Obtain the initial credentials via the #StartHere channel on our Slack (Link).
+1. Obtain the initial credentials via the `#StartHere` channel on our Slack ([Link](https://communityinviter.com/apps/underthewire/under-the-wire)).
 Once you are in the channel, scroll to the top to see the credentials.

 2. After obtaining the credentials, connect to the server via SSH.
 You will need an SSH client such as Putty.
-The host that you will be connecting to is trebek.underthewire.tech, on port 22.
+The host that you will be connecting to is `trebek.underthewire.tech`, on port `22`.

-3. When prompted, use the credentials for the applicable game found in the #StartHere Slack channel.
+3. When prompted, use the credentials for the applicable game found in the `#StartHere` Slack channel.

-4. You have successfully connected to the game server when your path changes to “PS C:\Users\Trebek1\desktop>”.
+4. You have successfully connected to the game server when your path changes to `PS C:\Users\Trebek1\desktop>`.

 ### Solution